Lupin3000/Micropython-I2C-GNSS/README.md

-# MicroPython I2C library and example for Gravity: GNSS Sensor
+# MicroPython I2C library and example for Gravity: GNSS Receiver Module

-This repository contains the MicroPython I2C library for the Gravity: GNSS Sensor from DFRobot, as well as a very simple example of how to use it.
+This repository contains the MicroPython I2C library for the Gravity: GNSS Receiver Module from DFRobot, as well as a very simple example of how to use it.
 The original repository from DFRobot is located [here](https://github.com/DFRobot/DFRobot_GNSS) (_for Arduino and Raspberry Pi_).

 ## Why this repository?